 If the valve is routinely operating nearly closed at high pressure drops then you’ll likely encounter cavitation/flashing and the seat and valve body will erode.
 If continuous operation will be required under these conditions, you’ll want to consult your valve manufacturer and make sure they understand the situation.
 They may go with a specialized valve body style or particularly hardened trim to provide the long life you need or you’ll be replacing control valves often.

-Equations and Figures noted below are in the ISA book Essentials of Modern Measurements and Final Elements in the Process Industry.
+Equations and figures noted below are from the ISA book Essentials of Modern Measurements and Final Elements in the Process Industry.

 For back pressure and feed valves, I would use an equal percentage characteristic with a ratio of valve pressure drop to system pressure drop greater than 0.25 so the installed characteristic is not too flat near the closed and near the open position (see figures 7-47a-c and equations 7-19a-d on pages 407-411 for the effect of this ratio on rangeability).